 - Do not give it to children below 12.

-- If you have any known reactions to tetracyclines or other antibiotics, do not take doxycycline without testing or getting approval.
+- If you have any known reactions to tetracyclines, do not take doxycycline without testing or getting approval.

 Seems like a promising treatment for acne.
 But, are there any side effects?